 RESULT AND DISCUSSION

-Analysis of variance for combining ability revealed that gca variances were highly significant for all the characters except pod length, while sca variances were significant for all the characters.The ratio gca/sca variances was less than unity which indicated the preponderance of non- additive gene action was more important in the expression of all the traits (Table-1).
+Analysis of variance for combining ability revealed that GCA variances were highly significant for all the characters except pod length, while SCA variances were significant for all the characters.The ratio gca/sca variances was less than unity which indicated the preponderance of non- additive gene action was more important in the expression of all the traits (Table-1).
 In a frequently often-cross-pollinated crop like pigeonpea, the existence of a primarily high amount of non-additive gene action would be helpful for both exploitation of heterosis and its exploitation in populations with significant heterozygosity requirements.

 In current study, it was observed that none of the parents was good general combiner simultaneously for all the traits.
 High general combining ability along with high per se performance is desirable for selection parents in hybridization programme.The parents ICPL-20338 and Pusa-992 showed positive gca effect for primary branches per plant.
-The parents ICPL-20338, ICPL-20340 and Pusa-992 showed positive gca effect for number of pods per plant.
+The parents ICPL-20338, ICPL-20340 and Pusa-992 showed positive GCAeffect for number of pods per plant.
 Hence, these parents could be utilized for exploitation of primary branches per plant and number of pods per plant genotypes.
 The parents ICPL-20338, ICPL-20340 and ICPL-87 showed positive gca effect for number of seed per pods and the parents’ICPL-20338 and ICPL-87 showed positive gca effect for protein content and carbohydrate content.
 Hence, these parents could be utilized for exploitation of number of seed per pods,protein content and carbohydrate content genotypes.

 The general combining ability effect of different parents for various characters indicated that four parents i.e., ICPL-20338, ICPL-20340, ICPL-87 and Pusa-992 were good general combiners for seed yield per plant and attributing traits.
 Further, parent Pusa-991 showed high negative gca effects for days to flowering and days to maturity (Table-2).
 Similar results were reported by Pawar and Tikka (2003), Phadet al., (2007), Yadav et al., (2008) and Shoba and Balan (2010).The high gca effects are related to additive gene effects and additive x additive interaction effect (Griffing, 1956) which represent the fixable component of genetic variation.Parents should be employed in an intense breeding program to take advantage of the additive and non-additive components of yield variation and its contributing characteristics, keeping this in mind and taking into account the overall performance of the gca effects.